-Terror Island is a now-concluded TV Tropes-aware (see notes below comic) webcomic about two Cloudcuckoolander roommates who try to trick each other into buying groceries, and everyone else in their intellectual, subversive, and surreal world of board-game playing pieces.
+Terror Island is a TV Tropes-aware (see notes below comic) webcomic about two Cloudcuckoolander roommates who try to trick each other into buying groceries, and everyone else in their intellectual, subversive, and surreal world of board-game playing pieces.
 Written by Ben Heaton and Lewis Powell.

-Sid, a privateer wordsmith who refuses to buy groceries.
+- Sid Byrahk, a privateer wordsmith who refuses to buy groceries.
 Stephen's roommate.
 Played by Professor Plum from Clue.

-Stephen, a vexillographer who also refuses to buy groceries.
+- Stephen Greeter, a vexillographer who also refuses to buy groceries.
 Played by the White King's Rook.

-Liln, a jeweler who thinks the whole grocery debate is stupid.
+- Liln, a jeweler who thinks the whole grocery debate is stupid.
 Jame is her boyfriend.
 Played by the Red Foam Piece.

-York, a game salesman/designer who constantly tries to sell things to people, and went to college at Center of the Earth University, which is actually on the Moon.
+- York Funhaven, a game salesman/designer who constantly tries to sell things to people, and went to college at Center of the Earth University, which is actually on the Moon.
 Played by the thimble from Monopoly.

-Aorist, whose job we don't know.
+- Aorist, who is unemployed.
 Friendly, and participates in other peoples' schemes, often putting crazy twists on them.
-Killed by a resurfaced Demon-Jame, and eventually resurrected byBartleby.
+Killed by a resurfaced Demon-Jame, and eventually resurrected by Bartleby.
 Played by a green Icehouse pyramid.

-First Folio, one of York's classmates at Center of the Earth University (which, again, is on the moon), who keeps kosher, wants to find out more about Omicron, and is experienced with supernatural creatures.
+- First Folio, one of York's classmates at Center of the Earth University (which, again, is on the moon), who keeps kosher, wants to find out more about Omicron, and is experienced with supernatural creatures.
 Played by a green Cranium piece.

-Gunpowder Jackson, M.D, Jame's stuntman.
+- Gunpowder Jackson, M.D, Jame's stuntman.
 Got his position as a punishment for jaywalking, due to the doubly imaginary Law of Jame.
 Played by a red Pictionary cube.

-The Green Grocer, grocery store owner turned Card-Carrying Villain who loves to say his own villain-name.
+- The Green Grocer, grocery store owner turned Card-Carrying Villain who loves to say his own villain-name.
 Played by a green Sorry! piece.

-Gibbs and Lockley, author avatars.
+- Gibbs and Lockley, Author Avatars.
 Played by two trains from the railroad version of the game Rush Hour.